petsc/petsc/src/docs/sphinx_docs/manual/getting_started.rst

--  timesteppers for solving time-dependent (nonlinear) PDEs, including support for differential algebraic equations, and the computation of adjoints (sensitivities/gradients of the solutions); and (``TS``)
+-  timesteppers for solving time-dependent (nonlinear) PDEs, including support for differential algebraic equations, and the computation of adjoints (sensitivities/gradients of the solutions) (``TS``);

 -  managing interactions between mesh data structures and vectors, matrices, and solvers (``DM``);

+-   scalable optimization algorithms (``Tao``).

-Each consists of an abstract interface (simply a set of calling sequences) and one or more implementations using particular data structures.
-Thus, PETSc provides clean and effective codes for the various phases of solving PDEs, with a uniform approach for each class of problem.
+Each class consist of an abstract interface (simply a set of calling sequences; an abstract base class in C++) and an implementation for each algorithm and data structure.
+Thus, PETSc provides clean and effective codes for the various phases of solving PDEs, with a uniform approach for each type of problem.
 This design enables easy comparison and use of different algorithms (for example, to experiment with different Krylov subspace methods, preconditioners, or truncated Newton methods).
 Hence, PETSc provides a rich environment for modeling scientific applications as well as for rapid algorithm design and prototyping.

-The libraries enable easy customization and extension of both algorithms and implementations.
-This approach promotes code reuse and flexibility, and separates the issues of parallelism from the choice of algorithms.
+The classes enable easy customization and extension of both algorithms and implementations.
+This approach promotes code reuse and flexibility, and also separates the issues of parallelism from the choice of algorithms.
 The PETSc infrastructure creates a foundation for building large-scale applications.